Fond farewells and comebacks mark Grammy Awards show

 our fallen sister Whitney Houston" but said the industry would remember her "the best way we know how, with a song."

-Grammy and Oscar-winner Jennifer Hudson did the honors, singing Houston's biggest hit "I Will Always Love You" with just a slow piano and the "bitter sweet memories" of the song's lyrics.
+Grammy and Oscar-winner Jennifer Hudson did the honours, singing Houston's biggest hit "I Will Always Love You" with just a slow piano and the "bitter sweet memories" of the song's lyrics.

 Bonnie Raitt and Alicia Keys bade farewell to another lost star - "At Last" singer Etta James - with their version of "Sunday Kind of Love."